benlubas/molten-nvim/docs/Virtual-Environments.md

 recommend a wrapper script of some kind if you are a python dev.
 If you're just installing these deps to use Molten with a non-python kernel, you can skip the wrapper without much worry.

-If you are using Anaconda or Miniconda as virtual environment manager, remind that your environment path is `CONDA_PREFIX` instead of `VIRTUAL_ENV`.

 ## Create a Virtual Environment

 We'll create a virtual environment called `neovim` that will contain all of our Molten (and other